Christmas Haystack Cookies

 Drop spoonfuls of the coated chow mein mixture onto parchment paper and let them set into perfectly shaped

-Decorate: While still soft, top each haystack with a few mini M&Ms and a sprinkle of Christmas sprinkles for a festive finish.
+5. While the coating is still soft, top each cookie with a few red and green mini M&Ms and a pinch of Christmas sprinkles.

-Set and serve: Let cookies set at room temperature for 1 hour, or chill in the refrigerator for 20 minutes for a quicker set.
+6. Allow the cookies to set at room temperature for about 1 hour, or chill them in the refrigerator for 20 minutes for a quicker set.

 Christmas haystack cookies topped with red and green M&Ms and festive sprinkles on a parchment-lined baking sheet before setting.